Domenico374/studiopro/docs/SYSTEM_ARCHITECTURE.md

 - Created the first System Architecture document.
 - Defined the layered architecture.
 - Introduced the AI Orchestrator.
-- Defined the Multi-Agent architecture.
+- Designed the Multi-Agent System.
-- Identified the main system components.
+- Defined the core platform components.
+- Introduced the Data Layer architecture.
+- Defined the infrastructure and deployment model.